Discrete connections on principal bundles: the Discrete Atiyah Sequence: Introduction

 Inspired by the structure introduced in~\cite{ar:metere_montoli-semidirect_products_of_internal_groupoids}, we consider the \jdef{semidirect product} of a (totally intransitive, see Definition~\ref{def:local_lie_groupoid}) Lie groupoid by a local Lie groupoid, that is a local Lie groupoid and can be used to construct a certain semidirect product extension in $\lLgpdC$.
 Theorem~\ref{prop:equiv_split_extensions_and_semi_direct_products} proves that, for a given extension in the $\lLgpdC$ category, there is a bijective correspondence between its right splittings and the isomorphisms with those semidirect product extensions.
-As a consequence, the discrete Atiyah sequence is right split in the $\lLgpdC$ category if and only if it is isomorphic to a semidirect product extension, thus giving yet another characterization of the flat discrete connections on $\pi$ (Corollary~\ref{cor:flat_DC_right)splittings_and_semidirect_product}).
+As a consequence, the DAS is right split in the $\lLgpdC$ category if and only if it is isomorphic to a semidirect product extension, thus giving yet another characterization of the flat discrete connections on $\PBmap$ (Corollary~\ref{cor:flat_DC_right)splittings_and_semidirect_product}).

 The plan for the paper is as follows.
-In Section~\ref{sec:some_background} we review some background material regarding the continuous as well as the discrete Atiyah sequence, we also revisit the basic results about discrete connections on a principal $\SG$-bundle.
-In Section~\ref{sec:DAS_in_FBS} we study the discrete Atiyah sequence of a principal bundle in the category $\FBS$ of fiber bundles with a section, a category that we introduce in Section~\ref{sec:category_FBS}.
+In Section~\ref{sec:some_background} we review some background material regarding the continuous and the discrete Atiyah sequence, we also revisit some of the basic notions about discrete connections on a principal bundle.
+In Section~\ref{sec:DAS_in_FBS} we study the DAS of a principal bundle in the category $\FBS$ of fiber bundles with a section, a category that we introduce in Section~\ref{sec:category_FBS}.
 The various bijective correspondences proved in this Section are summarized in Theorem~\ref{thm:bijections_DAS_in_FBS}.
 Lie groupoids and their morphisms are reviewed in Section~\ref{sec:curvature_of_DC}, where we define the \jdef{curvature} of a discrete connection on a principal bundle.
-In Section~\ref{sec:DAS_in_lLgpd} we study the discrete Atiyah sequence in the category of local Lie groupoids.
+In Section~\ref{sec:DAS_in_lLgpd} we study the DAS in the category of local Lie groupoids.
 The semidirect product of (some) local Lie groupoids is introduced in Section~\ref{sec:semidirect_product-lLGpd}, where its relationship to split extensions in the $\lLgpdC$ category is established.